-Department of Disaster Science and Management is established in 2012 and going to start regular master degree from session 2016-2017.
+Department of Disaster Science and Management was established in 2012 and started classes for master degree (MS) from session 2016-2017.
 Under the Semester System, the one-year M.S.
 Degree in Disaster Science and Management (DSM) at the University of Dhaka is a program comprised of two semesters.
 Duration of each semester is 26 weeks.
 Students are required to attend the entire courses equivalent to 35 credit hours in Disaster Science and Management (DSM) Master's program to obtain the degree.